 - Further, use basic language to explain each process (i.e. stakeholder analysis is a conversation with key decision makers to determine if they are supportive of the project or not and perhaps, why they are or are not supportive).

-- Ensure project and change management synergy by presenting a unified front to project leadership, stakeholders and team members.
+- Ensure project and change management synergy by presenting a unified front to project leadership, stakeholders, and team members.

 - Collaborate with the project manager and key stakeholders to embed a change methodology and subsequent deliverables within a master project plan and status report.

-Effective integration leads to better results
+Effective change management and project management integration lead to better results

 There is an interdependent connection between project and change management disciplines, much like the symbiotic relationship between project managers and change managers.
-Thus, true project success requires that both roles and disciplines not only co-exist, but to serve as a complement of skills and methods.
-And perhaps Leonardo Da’ Vinci said it best:
+Thus, true project success requires that both roles and disciplines not only co-exist but to serve as a complement of skills and methods.
+And perhaps Leonardo Da Vinci said it best:

 “To develop a complete mind: Study the science of art; Study the art of science.
 Learn how to see.
 Realize that everything connects to everything else.”

-After all, we as project managers and change professionals, are tasked with wearing many hats like Leonardo once did; a painter, sculptor, architect, engineer, poet and story-teller.
+After all, we as project managers and change professionals, are tasked with wearing many hats like Leonardo once did; a painter, sculptor, architect, engineer, poet, and storyteller.
 Even more remarkable today, Leonardo’s words can be applied to contemporary project delivery over five centuries later.

 Great points around synergy and integration, Andrew.
 There is a huge risk in underestimating the interdependence of knowledge, skills, and resources necessary on multi-disciplinary change initiatives.